hoollmanlopez1/Globalnt/README.md

 globant challenge

 The main idea is create and API using Python with Flask and connect a DB (MySQL) and host arquitecture in GCP and Containerize Aplication
-# read a Manual Glbant API to more Info
+# Read a Manual Globant API to more Info

+#Version
 Local rest API created with Python and Flask connected by MySQL DB Python version: python:3.10.13-bookworm
 MySQL: Clever Cloud